Travel Inspo: Copenhagen Designed for Joy

 And the weather is truly an experience.
 In one week, I lived through all four seasons, each shift making the green spaces feel even more alive.

 Copenhagen has an impressive range of museums, from classical sculpture and historic collections to contemporary art, design, and architecture, with plenty in between.
 There are over 100 museums across the city.
-Even in the two I visited, the spaces felt welcoming and unforced, designed in a way that encourages you to slow down and spend time.
+The two I visited were a perfect contrast, from the Glyptotek’s Gauguin paintings and serene spaces to the National Museum of Denmark’s rich historical focus.

 Glyptoteket Museum